techascent/tech.ml.dataset/docs/quick-reference.md

 # Quick Reference - Core API

-`tech.ml.dataset` has a an organically growing api.
-This document is a sort of quick reference card by category that hopefully helps you find the things you want faster.
-Functions are linked to their source however if no namespace is specified they are also accessible via the `tech.ml.dataset` namespace.
+Functions are linked to their source but if no namespace is specified they are also accessible via the `tech.ml.dataset` namespace.

-This is not an exhaustive listing of all functionality; just a quick brief way to find functions that are probably useful.
+This is not an exhaustive listing of all functionality; just a quick brief way to find functions that are we find most useful.

 ## Loading/Saving